 Our neighbours also have horses and everyday we work cooperatively sharing resources and machinery and caring for each others' animals.
 There are potentially a number of horses available for volunteers to ride in their free time (if sufficiently experienced, with their own horse riding insurance and of a suitable weight and height).
 This is not available for people who have had little riding experience.

 There is a regular bus service, so that on your free days you can travel to the coast, local towns or the city of Exeter.
+There are many cultural and historic places of interest.
 Please do some research (Google Earth) about the area so that you can see where in Devon we are.
-If you want city life we are not the place for you.
+However if you want city life we are not the place for you.
 There are no towns or cities near to the village.
+However many can be reached on your day off by bus.

 If you are travelling from Exeter, you need to take the Stagecoach bus 5B from Exeter St. David's railway station or Exeter Bus Station stand 3 to Barfield Road, Dolton - we will collect you from here - the bus is too large to be able to travel into the village.